gked/EditContext/HighContrast/explainer.md

 In the HTML code snippet above, ```"Some Text"``` will appear orange whether or not high contrast is enabled because ```high-contrast-adjust``` is set to ```none```, effectively preventing high contrast from affecting its color.

 ## Cascade Order
-As mentioned previously, high contrast color schemes will override defined webpage styles for various CSS properties to ensure readability.
+As mentioned previously, high contrast color schemes work by overriding user defined webpage styles for various CSS properties in order to ensure readability.
 The process model for these high contrast overrides is as follows:

 Given an element and a declaration from a CSS rule whose selector matches that element, the application of that declaration will be suppressed if all of the following conditions are met: